MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

     ```
 1. Save your **OutlookCollaborationRule_1.json** file in a location that's accessible by your client machine.

-1. Run PowerShell as an administrator.
+1. On the client machine, run PowerShell as an administrator.

-1. Run the following command to block unlabeled content from being sent from Outlook:
+1. To customize your blocking message, copy the following code, replacing **C:\OutlookCollaborationRule_1.json** with the path to your .json file, and **General** with the name of your policy.

     ```PowerShell
-    $filedata = Get-Content "<Path to the OutlookCollaborationRule_1.json file>” Set-LabelPolicy -Identity <Policy name> -AdvancedSettings @{OutlookCollaborationRule_1 ="$filedata"}
+    $filedata = Get-Content "C:\OutlookCollaborationRule_1.json”
+    Set-LabelPolicy -Identity General -AdvancedSettings @{OutlookCollaborationRule_1 ="$filedata"}
     ```

-    Where `<Path to OutlookCollaborationRule_1.json file>` is the path where you've saved your .json file.
+    Run the code to implement the settings defined in your .json file.

 1. Test your setting in Outlook: